tsiendragon/qwen-image-finetune/README.md

 sample = dd["train"][0]
 ```

 Dataset structure reference and upload/download instructions are in [`docs/huggingface-related.md`](docs/huggingface-related.md).
+For datasets with CSV metadata files, use `upload_editing_dataset_from_csv()` which supports mixed image formats and flexible directory structures.
 We will remove the dataset copies under this repository and rely on Hugging Face going forward.

 ## Quick Start